linroger/Wealth-of-Nations/Financial Engineering/Appendices/Appendix 17.A Calculation of Optimal Time to Drill an Oil Well.md

 ---
-title: Appendix 17.A Calculation of Optimal Time to Drill an Oil Well
+title: Appendix 17.
+A Calculation of Optimal Time to Drill an Oil Well
 aliases: [Calculation of Optimal Time to Drill an Oil Well]
 ---

-# Appendix 17.A Calculation of Optimal Time to Drill an Oil Well
+# Appendix 17.
+A Calculation of Optimal Time to Drill an Oil Well
 ## Single-Barrel Solution

 It is optimal to defer investing as long as